xeniatay/wkrpt400-wanderable-documentation/README.md

 **Note**: Compiling using the pipeline does mean that your local server may be slower to respond, or fail silently if there is a Less or CoffeeScript syntax error.

---- STOPPED HERE --

 #### Using the Asset Pipeline with Wanderable Site Components

-Wanderable uses a customized strategy for asset precompilation, targeted towards the separate componenents of our site.
-Each of these components are targeted towards a different audience:
+Wanderable uses a customized strategy for asset precompilation.
+Instead of having a master CSS and JS file (called *manifest* files) across the entire site, we split these files by site components.

+A list of Wanderable Site Components:

+- Public Site `views/layouts/pubsite_layout.html.erb`
-- Public Site: potential users and guests looking for a registry
+    - For potential users and guests looking for a registry
-- Internal Site: existing users who are using our actual product
-- Registry Layouts: existing users viewing others' registries, or guests who are purchasing gifts
-- Channels: white-label hotel registries and the customers they drive to us
+- Internal Site `views/layouts/application.html.erb`
+    - For couples who log in and edit their registries
+- Registry Layouts `views/layouts/registry_layout.html.erb`
+    - For guests making gift purcahses, or existing users browsing other registries
+- Channels `views/layouts/channel.html.erb`
+    - For guests referred to us through our white-label hotel partnerships
+- Merchant Portal `views/layouts/merchant_portal.html.erb`
-- Merchant Portal: merchants going through our self-serve Merchant Network
+    - For merchants going through our self-serve Merchant Network
+- Admin `views/layouts/admin_layout.html.erb`
-- Admin: for internal use
+    - For internal use

-Each component of the site generally has its own CSS and JS manifest and layout template in `apps/views/layouts`.
+Each of these site components have a layout template, CSS manifest file and JS manifest file.

-TODO talk more about site componenets
+We implemented separate manifest files for each site component because none of our users typically access every part of the site.

+E.g. a guest visiting a registry to make a gift purchase will not need cached assets for the merchant portal nor internal site - they will never see it.

+Thus, breaking these manifests out by site components saves the user unecessary load time on their site visits.

 For now, we will focus on how we handle asset precompilation for CSS and JS, with Bootstrap, LESS, Coffee and Rails.